Your Best Lead From Last Month? Someone Else Closed Them.

 Why "Follow Your Gut" Fails at Scale

-When you had five leads a week, gut instinct worked fine.
-Your best sales rep could eyeball an inquiry and know, based on 20 years of experience, that this aerospace manufacturer was ready to buy while that one was just kicking tires.
+When you received five leads a week, relying on gut instinct was effective.
+Your top sales representative could quickly assess each inquiry and, with 20 years of experience, determine which aerospace manufacturer was prepared to buy and which was only exploring options.

 That doesn't scale.

-Now you're getting 50 leads a week.
-Or 200.
-From your website, from trade shows, from that LinkedIn campaign your marketing person convinced you to run.
-Some are procurement managers with budget authority.
-Some are engineering interns writing a college paper.
+Now you're getting 50 leads a week, or even 200.
+These come from your website, trade shows, and that LinkedIn campaign your marketing person convinced you to run.
+Some leads are procurement managers with budget authority, while others are engineering interns writing a college paper.

 They all look the same in the CRM.

-Your sales team is making judgment calls, hundreds of them, with incomplete information and no feedback loop.
-They're calling the wrong people first.
-The right people aren't getting called at all.
-And nobody knows which is which until three months later when you're doing pipeline reviews and wondering why conversion rates dropped.
+Your sales team is making countless judgment calls based on incomplete information and without any feedback loop.
+They're calling the wrong people first, while the right contacts aren't getting called at all.
+No one knows which is which until three months later during pipeline reviews, when you notice that conversion rates have dropped.

 The uncomfortable truth?
 Your competitors aren't better at manufacturing.
 They're better at figuring out who actually wants to buy.